Kristen DiMera: 2017–present

 In Zurich, Switzerland, Kristen (Eileen Davidson), disguised as Sister Mary Moira, visits Anna DiMera (Leann Hunley), who has been visiting Carrie and Austin.
 While there, Kristen steals a necklace that Austin bid on for Carrie.
 The necklace contains the gems missing from the Alamainian Peacock.
 Kristen is later tracked down by Billie Reed (Lisa Rinna) and her ISA partner, Kyle Graham (Peter Porte), at an outdoor café.
 After the two trade barbs, Kristen runs off dropping the necklace, which is retrieved by Billie.

 Reception

 Davidson has received a number of honors for her portrayal of Kristen, including a Daytime Emmy Award nomination for Outstanding Lead Actress in a Drama Series in 1998, winning the award in 2014.
 Davidson also earned Soap Opera Digest Award nomination for Outstanding Lead Actress in 1997 and 1998.
 Kristen's return storyline was also voted the best of 2013 in several soap publications, such as Daytime Confidential.

+In 2020, Charlie Mason from Soaps She Knows placed Kristen at #10 on their list of the 35 most memorable characters from Days of Our Lives, calling her a "she-devil brought so vividly to life by Eileen Davidson (Ashley, The Young and the Restless) and Stacy Haiduk" who "deserves more than one spot on this list when you consider her expansive family."
+In 2024, Mason from included Kristen in his list of the worst mothers in American soap operas, writing, "Far be it from us to point fingers, but if you, on the other hand, wanted to blame Stefano's daughter for the fact that her daughter Rachel has turned out to be such an abominable bad seed, we might quietly cheer you on from the sidelines".